Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Models and Fitting

 To try and explain the radio and X-ray emission, we test models from GRB afterglows, CSM interaction from non-relativistic or trans-relativistic spherical blast waves, and from an accretion disc.
 Since previous LFBOTs have shown evidence for multiple components in their non-thermal emission, the radio and X-ray data are fit separately.
 We test two jet structures for the afterglow: a top-hat jet and a Gaussian jet \citep{Lamb2018_late}.
-For CSM interaction, we test a pure synchrotron model \citep{Rosswog2007, Chevalier2017} and a thermal synchrotron model \citep{Margalit2021, Margalit2024}.
+For CSM interaction, we test a power-law synchrotron model \citep{Rosswog2007, Chevalier2017}, where the emitting electrons have a power-law energy distribution, and a thermal synchrotron model \citep{Margalit2021, Margalit2024}, where the emitting electrons have a relativistic Maxwellian distribution.
 The GRB afterglow models are assumed to be in a constant density medium since they decelerate further away from the progenitor, while the interaction models are assumed to be in a medium with a power-law density profile $\rho \propto r^{-\alpha}$, with $\alpha$ between 0 and 4.
-The emission from the accretion disc is fit using models from \textsc{FitTeD} \citep{Mummery2024fitted} imported into \textsc{Redback}, and we also examine a case with a jet and accretion disc.
+The emission from the accretion disc is fit using models from \textsc{FitTeD} \citep{Mummery2025} imported into \textsc{Redback}, and we also examine a case with a jet and accretion disc.